 We want to ensure that the selected projects are representative of the vast array of well-being.
 Therefore, applications must indicate what dimensions it would like to be assessed under.
 Each project can choose up to 3 dimensions.

-NOTE: If you are a student graduating or an employee leaving the year of your project application, you must have a plan for who will take over the project in your absence.
-Let us know this in your application.
+Note: If you are a student graduating or an employee leaving the year of your project application, you must have a plan for who will take over the project in your absence.
+Please include this information in your application.

-The application form is run through the Award Force software.
-Applications will only be accepted online through this website.
+The application form is hosted on Microsoft Forms.
+Applications will only be accepted online through the official MS form.

 Funding is available up to $5,000 per project.
 Projects must submit a detailed budget request along with the application outlining how the funds will be used.

-Expenses that will NOT be approved for McMaster Okanagan Special Project Funding include and are not limited to:
+Expenses that will NOT be approved for the McMaster Okanagan Special Project Funding include, but are not limited to:

 - Staff or faculty salaries